This information is part of the Colgate University catalog, 2022-23.

 Professors Balakian, Harpp, Monk, Ries

-The Dag Hammarskjöld Prize in Peace and Conflict Studies — awarded by the program to the student chosen by the peace and conflict studies advisory committee from among students with a major or minor or who have taken at least two courses, in peace and conflict studies, given on the basis of outstanding work in the program and usually judged on one specific written work.
+The Dag Hammarskjöld Prize in Peace and Conflict Studies — awarded by the program to the student chosen by the peace and conflict studies faculty from among students with a major or minor or who have taken at least two courses, in peace and conflict studies, given on the basis of outstanding work in the program and usually judged on one specific written work.

 The Sterling Prize — established in honor of John F. (Jay) Sterling '68, to recognize excellence in international studies and a personal commitment to peaceful cooperation among nations.
 The prize is awarded annually to a Colgate student whose academic work in international economics, politics, or culture exemplifies Jay Sterling's spirit of endless curiosity, university interest, and constructive work.

 The Clarence Young Award — awarded in memory of Clarence W. Young, a member of the psychology department from 1929 to 1971.
 Established as an award for academic excellence in peace and conflict studies.

 The Peace and Conflict Studies Program strongly encourages majors and minors to participate in Colgate study groups, extended studies, or approved programs, especially in regions relevant to their Cluster 3 geographic area.
 Students should consult with their PCON advisers and the director, as well as the Office of Off-Campus Study/International Programs, regarding approved off-campus study options, credit approval, and application guidelines.
 See Off-Campus Study for additional information.

 The academic program in peace and conflict studies is supplemented by activities coordinated by the director and the program faculty.
 In addition to lectures, films, and conversations with visiting scholars, the program hosts and sponsors seminars, field trips, conferences, workshops, and collaborative research with U.S. and international partners.
 For more information and current details, refer to the program web page.

 Majors and Minors